ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 - Liberal relationship formation and node typing: A node can be assigned any other node as its type; a relationship can be from any type of node to any other type of node even if that is not how the relationship is defined (this situation could display a warning, for example).
 - Authority contexts: Information should be able to be tagged with information on its authority.
 When used at the node level, as opposed to within document content, authority context information should be validated to ensure the utility of the available nodes (so that the authority context tagging can be used to evaluate the reliability of a given document).
 For instance, objective consensus, reflecting a neutral point of view, not necessarily trying to represent all points of view equally because of lack of consensus about them, versus subjective individual/organization source, representing an individual or organization's opinion, without necessarily any regard for a neutral point of view, such as in opinion writing or advertising.

+A node is a document, represented as a sequence of Dcs, stored in the EITE system.
+A document created by an individual would presumably, when stored as a node, have additional information not managed by the individual, such as who has the right to read and edit it.
+Thus, the document an individual would work with would be stored as a portion of a larger document representing its corresponding node.
+Because the system is append-only, nodes would have revisions, representing each time it was changed.
+For letter-by-letter changes, produced while typing without saving, instead of saving a new revision, letter-by-letter change tracking and storage could be used, such as is used by Etherpad.

 ### Implementation challenges and strategy

 An implementation of a simple state-machine–driven interpreter of the token-based document format specification for the information technology environment aspect of the project is under way.
 There have been several previous attempts at developing this, but they have not worked out for various reasons.
 The first implementation was in PHP, and had poor architecture and rather unmaintainable code.
 A second attempt in Java was excessively ambitious in attempting to parse a programming-language-style document format interactively, without any specification and only minimal planning or architecture, as well as being highly overengineered.
 An attempt in PHP and JQuery to build a user interface toolkit based on these principles crashed and burned due to poor code architecture and attempting to “put the cart before the horse” in developing a UI toolkit without any specification for it, and without consideration of the existing (specified) aspects of the format.
 A fresh attempt in PHP stalled due to also being rather unmaintainable and awkwardly written, specifically in its use of dynamically written JavaScript, and trouble storing arbitrary binary content, independent of character encoding, in HTML text boxes (which are really the wrong tool for the job).
 An implementation in Bash was considered and a command-line interface designed for it, but probably this will simply become a wrapper around the JavaScript implementation.
 The JavaScript implementation here will attempt to avoid these issues by only implementing what has already been specified, not attempting to handle the programming-language-style format yet, using extensive unit tests (which was very helpful in the Java implementation), and using modularized code (which has been helpful in successful projects undertaken in the interim), and by planning the architecture of the code (shown in the diagram below) before implementing it.
 A staging language will be implemented in JavaScript to allow the code written for the project to be trivially portable to other platforms and languages.